 Fun in the sun, Top 10 economy, no income tax – Florida is an enticing move for many New Yorkers.
 Whether you want to escape the concrete jungle of NYC or the brutal winters of Buffalo, the state of Florida is a super popular destination.
 With year-round warmth, much lower cost of living, vibrant culture, and a host of activities & opportunities, it’s a pretty clear winner!
 Relocating from NY to FL offers a plethora of benefits, but before you head down to the Sunshine State, be sure to check out this convenient guide for a seamless transition.
+And also take a look at the lists of recommended New York and Florida moving companies that offer affordable interstate moving services.

 What to Know About Moving from New York to Florida